wp-plugins/easy-media-gallery/readme.txt

 > * [DEMO : 10+ Lightboxes](http://goo.gl/3vZHHb)

 = Full media support =
-<p>Easy Media Gallery plugin satisfy all your needs letting you create different types of wordpress portfolio, photo album and also from a simple picture to an image slider, a video and audio player.
+<p>EM Gallery plugin satisfy all your needs letting you create different types of wordpress portfolio, photo album and also from a simple picture to an image slider, a video and audio player.
 All in one solution.
 Easy Media Gallery represents a perfect solution for any type of media.
 Each item can be:</p>

 * An image
 * Photo Albums (<em>[Pro Version](http://goo.gl/PLlJwS)</em>)